yugaljain1999/sentiment_analysis/README.md

 2. Install requirements using pip install requirements.txt
 3. Run given jupyter notebook

-Looking forward to try some other techniques and if you like it contribute go ahead and if you like it, press start right there.
+Looking forward to try some other techniques and if you like it contribute go ahead and if you like it, press star symbol right there.